-Across all the engagement activities, it is estimated that 54% (n.130) of people were from Natimuk or the surrounding rural localities, not including Horsham.
+During stage one and two engagement activities, it is estimated that 54% (n.130) of people were from Natimuk or the surrounding rural localities, not including Horsham.

 In total, it is estimated that 40% were female, 60% were male, and one person identified as non-binary.